kiba/Writings/atg/chp3_very_much_alive.md

 ***

-The SGC dealt with galactic affair, away from the ire of the public yet Lieutenant Major General George Hammond's office was as ordinary as it could get.
-There's no visible alien tech inside this office just yet.
-However, Cromwell knew that this command was only two years old, not a whole lot of time to develop technologies.
+The SGC dealt with galactic affair, yet Lieutenant Major General George Hammond's office was as ordinary as it could get.
+There's no visible alien tech inside this office just yet, or what he could see.
+However, Cromwell knew that this command was only two years old, that's not a whole lot of time to develop technologies.

 There's also an extra person in this room beside Hammond and himself, a man named Irvine Fletcher, the SGC's counsel.
 A mostly bald man in his fifty, this man mostly melted in the background, checking over everything from agreement with aliens to non-disclosure agreement made with civilian contractors and employees.